A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Introduction

-On top of the basic model we can add abandonment to allow customers to leave the system during waiting.
-This is motivated by the fact that in applications outstanding orders may be canceled in manufacture industries, and data packets have a high probability to be dropped if the waiting time is too long in a transmission channel, and customers can easily hang up at a call center after waiting for a while.
-Abandonment is modeled by assuming each customer has a patience time, which is a random variable.
+Motivated by its frequent occurrence in many service systems, customer abandonment has been extensively studied in various queueing models.
+For example, outstanding orders may be canceled in manufacturing industries, data packets may be dropped if the waiting time in the transmission channel is too long, and customers may hang up at a call center after waiting for a while.
+Abandonment is modeled by assuming each customer (order, data packet, etc.) has a patience time, which is a random variable.
 A customer abandons the system once his waiting time exceeds his patience time.
-The study of customer abandonment dates back to \cite{Palm1937}, who identified the impatient behavior of telephone switchboard customers.
+The study of customer abandonment dates back to \cite{Palm1937}, who noticed the impatient behavior of telephone switchboard customers.
+Many studies focus on the diffusion analysis of queueing processes as they often yield tractable and meaningful approximations.
+This paper aims to provide a unified approach to diffusion analysis with general patience-time distributions.